harvzor/portfolio/data/blog/docker.md

 Now you can access pgAdmin via your web browser with http://localhost:1111

+The `pgadmin` container can also access the database server using the hostname `postgres` as all containers in the same `docker-compose.yml` have their own network created where they can access each other.

 ### Using Traefik

 [Traefik](https://docs.traefik.io/) is a reverse proxy gateway server.
 For developing, it can allow you to have easily accessible URLs on your local dev environment.